 It adds that there was no report of any abuse by the partnered companies.
 Rather, the information shared has helped third-party developers to create and provide their own original social media experiences for the users.
-This practically opened spaces for competition to Facebook, and yet the company has managed to prevail as the giant.
+This practically opened spaces for competition for Facebook, yet the company has prevailed as the giant.

 And why not, being a pioneer of the modern-day social media styles, forcing Google to scrap Orkut in 2014 that was popular among young users globally before and during the birth of the giant!

-Now, the fact that there’s no abuse reported by the companies adding with Facebook’s fast growth of popularity over the decade only directs towards the establishment of trustworthiness, despite the company ascendingly being under the radar of criticism in recent times.
+Now, the fact that there’s no abuse reported by the companies adding to Facebook’s fast growth of popularity over the decade, only directs towards the establishment of trustworthiness, despite the company ascendingly being under the radar of criticism in recent times.